esyker/Enterprise_Integration2021/README.md

 3. eventmediationpre
    1st Layer Mediation
-   Ubuntu Virtual machine with a kafka Consumer and a Producer that consume messages from the EventsTopic provisioned by the simulator and write to several different topics, based on the client that each IoT device is associated to the events are written to a different topic for each client.
+   Ubuntu Virtual machine with a kafka Consumer and a Producer that consume messages from the EventsTopic provisioned by the simulator and write to several different topics, based on the type of IoT device that the message is associated to.
+   Therefore there are 5 different topics on the kafka cluster, "image-events", "video-events", "motion-events", "smoke-events", "temperature-events".
    Command: ```mvn exec:java -Dexec.args="-kafkaip \{KAFKA\_BROKER\_IP\}:9092 -topics safehomeiot-events"```

 4. events